 Sections 2.4 and 2.5 list the species of marine mammal which may be present in the vicinity of the proposed survey area.
 These species have differing auditory ranges, and hence are not equally sensitive to the same noise sources.
-Table 5-2 (adapted from NPWS, 2014 and Southall et al., 2007) presents the estimated auditory bandwidths for a range of marine mammals, and species that may be present in the vicinity of the proposed survey activities.
+Table 5-2 (adapted from NPWS, 2014 and Southall et al., 2007 (updated in Southall et al., 2019)) presents the estimated auditory bandwidths for a range of marine mammals, and species that may be present in the vicinity of the proposed survey activities.